awslabs/aws-api-gateway-developer-portal/README.md

 ### Setup and deploy

 Run:
+>Replace the `your-lambda-artifacts-bucket-name` with a bucket that you manage and must already exist
 ```bash
 sam package --template-file ./cloudformation/template.yaml --output-template-file ./cloudformation/packaged.yaml --s3-bucket your-lambda-artifacts-bucket-name
 ```

+Then run:
-Then, replace "custom-prefix" in the command below with some prefix that is globally unique, like your org name or username and run:
+>Replace `custom-prefix` in the command below with some prefix that is globally unique, like your org name or username and run
 ```bash
 sam deploy --template-file ./cloudformation/packaged.yaml --stack-name "dev-portal" --capabilities CAPABILITY_NAMED_IAM --parameter-overrides DevPortalSiteS3BucketName="custom-prefix-dev-portal-static-assets" ArtifactsS3BucketName="custom-prefix-dev-portal-artifacts"
 ```